mainmatter/ember-vite-codemod/README.md

 + <script src="/@embroider/virtual/vendor.js"></script>
 ```

-Additionaly, we no longer import an assets `my-classic-app.js`.
-Instead, the script that boots the app is defined directly inline with a script of type module.
+Additionaly, we no longer import an asset `my-classic-app.js`.
+Instead, the script that boots the app is defined directly inline as a module.
 If you use any v1 addon implementing a content-for "app-boot" and you want to keep its behavior, this is where the implementation should go.
 The default content is the following:

 ```diff
 - <script src="{{rootURL}}assets/my-classic-app.js"></script>